 A maximum of 10 qualified students will be admitted to the program each academic year.

 In addition to the application form, the following items must be included to be considered for admission into the athletic training education program.

 - A typed essay no more than 200 words in length on your perception of the role of the athletic trainer.

-- A typed essay no more than 200 words in length on why you feel you should be accepted as an Athletic Training Student.
+- A typed essay no more than 200 words in length on why you feel you should be accepted as a athletic training student.